 6. Engagement of off-campus misconduct that endangers the health and safety of students or staff within the school or adversely affects the educational process.
 Examples of such misconduct include but are not limited to:

 - a.
-Cyber-bullying - b.
-Threatening, hazing, harassing students or school personnel over the phone or the internet, - Using message boards to convey threats, derogatory comments or post inappropriate pictures of students or school personnel, - d.
+Cyber-bullying as defined in Section 2 of this Code of Conduct. - b.
+Threatening, hazing, harassing students or school personnel in person, by telephone or the internet. - c.
 Drug and/or alcohol use.

 IV.
 Reporting Violations